Rising Tides / Trailer

-This project serves a way to engage everyone to participate in the ongoing preservation of coastlines, water, and ecosystems that fish and people depend on the world over.
+Fly fishing and it’s deep rooted connection to nature enables the sport to engage people and encourage participation in the ongoing preservation of coastlines, water, and ecosystems that fish and people depend on the world over.

-Climate change and warming seas, acidification and chemical run-off, sea level rise and sedimentation, coastal erosion and the loss of finger coral reef habitat.
+Climate change and warming seas, acidification and chemical run-off, sea level rise and sedimentation, coastal erosion and the loss of finger coral reef habitat, we have to make changes now to have hope for the future.

-As record-breaking high tides overwhelm Hawaii, anglers are getting a first hand look at what the ocean will be like in the decades to come.
-And as costal communities around the globe adapt to the acceleration of rising sea levels Capt.
+As record-breaking high tides overwhelm Hawaii, anglers are getting a first hand look at what the local reefs will be like in the decades to come.
+As costal communities around the globe adapt to the acceleration of rising sea levels Capt.
 Jon Jon Tabon adapts his four decades of local knowledge to the rapidly changing environment.

 Although the Hawaiian Bonefish can reach 5-10 pounds all year, shots at 15-20 pound fish are common.
 At the edge of the fore reef GT, Mahi, tuna, wahoo, and other pelagic species lurk.
 Jon Jon fishes exclusively from kayak and on foot, creating a zero-footprint fly-fishing experience.